anderson89marques/LuizalabsChallenge/README.md

 python manage.py migrate
 ```

-- Create a user to access admin panel
+- Create a user to access admin panel and to get token to acess API
 ```console
 python manage.py createsuperuser
 ```